The Kayenta Architectural Control Committee

-The ACC meetings are held the third Tuesday of each month at 2:00 p.m. in the Room for Thought
+The ACC meetings are held the third Tuesday of each month at 2:00 p.m. in the Theatre for the Arts

 , located in the Kayenta Art Village.
-A hard copy of the agenda is posted in the Kayenta Homes & Properties office the Thursday prior to the meeting, as well as posted on this website.
+A hard copy of the agenda is posted in the Kayenta Homes & Properties office the Thursday prior to the meeting, as well as posted on this website (click here for agenda)